 Year 2 teacher, Druids Heath, Birmingham

-Our local history sessions encourage children to be street detectives.
+Our local history sessions encourage children to become street detectives.
 They consider buildings, streets and features that they pass everyday from a historic viewpoint and are often surprised at what they can discover on their own doorsteps.

 Each session is tailored to the school, its local area and key themes identified by the teaching staff.
 Mrs History local walks and resources highlight significant historic events and people where relevant.
 Key historic periods such as the Victorians, Tudors and even prehistory are also included where possible.
 Materials, shapes, colours, numbers and the natural environment also contribute to our lively sessions.